raginmari/RAGTextField/README.md

 - Use the `placeholderScaleWhenEditing` property to specify the **scale applied to the placeholder** in its floating position above the text.
 The default value is 1.
 - Use the `scaledPlaceholderOffset` property to offset the placeholder in its floating position from the text.
 The default value is 0.
 Positive values **move the placeholder up**, away from the text.
 - The value of the `placeholderMode` property determines the **behavior of the placeholder**:
-  - `scalesWhenEditing` (default): the placeholder is moved to the floating position as soon as the text field becomes the first responder.
-Moreover, the placeholder remains in the floating position as long as there is text in the text field.
+  - `scalesWhenEditing` (default): the placeholder is transformed as soon as the text field becomes the first responder.
+Moreover, the placeholder remains transformed as long as there is text in the text field.
-  - `scalesWhenNotEmpty`: the placeholder is moved to the floating position as soon as and for as long as there is text in the text field.
+  - `scalesWhenNotEmpty`: the placeholder is transformed as soon as and for as long as there is text in the text field.
+  - `scalesAlways`: the placeholder is always displayed in the transformed position.
   - `simple`: the floating placeholder is disabled.
 The behavior of the placeholder resembles that of the superclass.
 - Use the `placeholderAnimationDuration` property to adjust the **duration of the animation of the placeholder** when it moves to or from the floating position.
 If the value is `nil`, a default value is used.
 Set the value to 0 to **disable** the placeholder animation.